New Everton stadium at heart of Liverpool bid

-LIVERPOOL, England Liverpool's bid to host the 2022 Commonwealth Games will include Premier League club Everton's planned new stadium, which will feature a temporary, removable athletics track.
+LIVERPOOL, England (Reuters) - Liverpool's bid to host the 2022 Commonwealth Games will include Premier League club Everton's planned new stadium, which will feature a temporary, removable athletics track.

 Liverpool unveiled its bid on Friday saying the opening ceremony and rugby sevens would be held at Liverpool FC's Anfield Stadium.